-^{} The above rates are the average of all programs offered at Penrose Academy as reported to COE for the most recent annual report.
+^{}Campus Totals reflect the average of all reported program outcomes submitted to the Council on Occupational Education (COE) in the most recent annual report.

 For the first zone of this program students will be in a classroom environment practicing hands-on skills through workshops on mannequins, student peers and recruited models (refer to program syllabus for specific number of hours).
 Penrose Academy does not guarantee employment upon graduation.
 However, Penrose Academy offers placement assistance through our Career Fairs, coaching with our Student Services Department and maintains a current list of job openings and opportunities for both enrolled students and graduates.
 This listing is located on the Penrose app under Jobs.
 Specific staff members are designated to serve on a Placement Team that visits local salons, spas, medspas, nail salons/spas and industry related businesses to build a rapport and familiarize them with our school and student body.